Joe Ruklick: Professional career

 Ruklick was selected by the Philadelphia Warriors in the second round of the 1959 NBA draft with the ninth overall pick.
 In teammate Wilt Chamberlain's 100-point game, he got the assist for Wilt's 100th point and played eight minutes.
-Late in the game after Chamberlain has already scored 100, Ruklick missed two free throws, stating afterwards that he intentionally missed the second in hopes that Chamberlain might rebound it and get 102 points.
+Late in the game after Chamberlain had already scored 100, Ruklick missed two free throws, stating afterwards that he intentionally missed the second in hopes that Chamberlain might rebound it and get 102 points.

 After Ruklick's third season with the Warriors, the team moved to San Francisco.
 Averaging only 3.5 points and eight minutes per game in his career as a backup to Chamberlain, he asked to be traded in order to play more.
 However, the team refused.
 According to Ruklick, owner Eddie Gottlieb told him, "We need you next year.
 Fans won't buy tickets if you have too many Negroes."
 Ruklick left the team over moral objections.